vincentlaucsb/csv-parser/README.md

 format.delimiter('\t')
       .quote('~')
       .header_row(2);  // Header is on 3rd row (zero-indexed)

 // Alternatively, we can use format.delimiter({ '\t', ',', ... })
 // to tell the CSV guesser which delimiters to try out

-// Alternatively, we can use format.delimiter({ '\t', ',', ... })
-// to tell the CSV guesser which delimiters to try out